What is it?

 How to enable/disable Argent list?

 Argent trust list is enabled for you by default, but you can disable it any time.
-For this, please go to your Profile > Security > Trust lists and tap on Argent list.
+For this, please go to your account switcher (ETH or zkSync icon on the top-left in your Assets tab) > Argent Vault > Security > Trust lists and tap on Argent list.
 You will see Enabled button, tap on it to toggle it off.
 Disabling the trusted list is a transaction and will require Ethereum network fee (gas) to be paid.

 If you disable the Argent list you will need to use guardians for every transfer, including those to Trusted contacts.